mkloubert/vs-remote-debugger/README.md

 Another (additional) reason could be that you and your constributors work on the same server for different reasons.

-This is why you need a simple way to debug your code in VS Code on many systems with an optional list of constributors and the possibility to send data over a TCP socket.
+This is why you need a simple way to debug your code in VS Code on many systems with an optional list of constributors and the possibility to send data over a TCP socket to you.

 ## How does it work?